noinarisak/okta-twilio-ivr/README.md

 Quick start

-> Running locally requires the use of ngork. ngork will act as a proxy to expose our running instance to the internet, in turn allows Twilio reach our endpoints that we implemented.
+> Running locally requires the use of ngork. ngork will act as a proxy to expose our running instance to the internet, which allows Twilio to reach our endpoints that we implemented.
 Of course, you could host this yourself on Heroku or other similar Python hosting providers.

-> :warning: NOTE: Running this demo requires two active session: ngork and flask. :warning:
+> :warning: NOTE: Running this demo requires two active sessions: ngork and flask. :warning:

 ### Ngork side